-Part-time timetables will not be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.
+Part-time timetables will not be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary with fortnightly reviews.

 The strategy will be regularly reviewed and adapted where necessary throughout the reintegration process in collaboration with the pupil, parents, and other relevant parties.